-8.)
 Once the loom has been hooked up to an air line, set the regulator to a pressure range that will operate the cylinder to your satisfaction.

-Start at 40 to 50 p.s.i.
-You may wish to change this adjustment when you change peg plans as you will find that a higher pressure is needed when you are lifting more harnesses.
+Start at 40 to 50 PSI.
+You may wish to change this adjustment when you change weaving patterns as you will find that a higher pressure is needed when you are lifting more harnesses.
 The cylinder can now be activated by depressing the foot valve.
-The speed of how quickly the harnesses lift (your weaving speed) can be further altered by adjusting the flow control valves (as shown in Figure #60).
+The speed of how quickly the harnesses lift (your weaving speed) can be further altered by adjusting the flow control valves.
 The left valve adjusts inward motion and the right valve adjusts outward motion of the rod in the cylinder.
+(See Figure AL-5)

-This completes the installation for the airLift.
-For further information on the FR, refer to the enclosed manufacturer's instructions (also see Figure #61).
+This completes the installation for the A-Lift.
+For further information on the FRL, refer to Figure AL-6 and the enclosed manufacturer's instructions.